IonaSwr/AgentPannel/README.md

 # AgentPannel
-panel for agents for creating camaings
+pannel for agents for creating camaings